mpcarl-ibm/crs-docs/_api/tools.md

 **Sample service resource script**

 Creating a service resource provides greater abstraction for higher level tasks.
-This is a basic script that fetches the list of buckets owned by and account, and lists objects in each bucket.
+This is a basic script that fetches the list of buckets owned by an account, and lists the objects in each bucket.

 ```python
 import boto3